Chapter o5, in which the company is drunk with summer

 "I will do nothing of the sort!" he snapped, which earned him a roll of the eyes from the fairy.
 "You cannot make me do anyth-"

 Without notice, Kili's head was shoved into the stream.
 His arms grabbed frantically for the fairy, never quite reaching her.
 When panic started settling in, he was pulled back above water.
 He gasped rapidly for breath while cold drops of water ran down his overheated skin.
 He turned to the fairy, face frozen in astonishment and confusion.
-The fairy merely smiled and ran her fingers through his thick wet hair.
+The fairy merely smirked as she ran her fingers through his thick wet hair.

 "Sit here and wait for me," she coaxed delicately, green eyes staring profoundly into dark ones.